ivan-guerra/programmador.com/content/posts/linux-kernel-development-using-qemu.md

 make O=/my/build/dir -j$(nproc)
 ```

-The only oddity is perhaps the addition of the `kvm_guest.config`[^5].
-Building
+The only oddity is perhaps the addition of `kvm_guest.config`[^5].
+Building this
-this config enables a number of Kernel-based Virtual Machine (KVM) options
+config enables a number of Kernel-based Virtual Machine (KVM) options allowing
-allowing the kernel to boot as a KVM guest.
-Also, re-directing the output of the
+the kernel to boot as a KVM guest.
+Also, re-directing the output of the build
-build using the `O=` option to `make` is not strictly necessary but I do find it
+using the `O=` option to `make` isn't necessary but does keep your kernel source
-handy to not muck up my kernel source tree.
+tree clean.

-As was alluded to in the intro, you can cross-compile the kernel for your
+You can cross-compile the kernel for your architecture of choice.
+You can then
-architecture of choice.
-You can then run the appropriate `qemu-system-*` binary
+run the appropriate `qemu-system-*` binary to emulate that architecture on the
-to emulate that architecture on the host.
-However, **you cannot use the KVM
+host.
+However, **you can't use the KVM features across platforms**.
+For example,
-features across platforms**.
-For example, if I am on an x86_64 host and cross
-compile and run a aarch64 kernel using QEMU, then I cannot leverage the
+if you're on an x86_64 host and cross compile and run a aarch64 VM, then you
-`-enable-kvm` switch to enable KVM features.
-In this example, you would have to
+can't leverage the `-enable-kvm` switch to enable KVM features.
+In this example,
-run QEMU in system emulation mode not hypervisor mode.
+you would have to run QEMU in system emulation mode not hypervisor mode.

-## Boot the VM
+## Boot the Virtual Machine

 Moment of truth.
 Time to boot the VM.
-I wrote a simple bash script to capture
-the QEMU incantation:
+This bash script gives the QEMU
+incantation:

 ```bash
 #!/bin/bash